 Starting in Form III, we introduce children to the environment of the TED suite, showing them how to construct simple mechanisms and use the equipment safely.
 As they progress up the school, their knowledge and skills accumulate, enabling them to take on more ambitious projects.
 They explore phenomena like hydraulics, pneumatics and aerodynamics, creating machines – boats, catapults and lighthouses for example – that they designed on the computers.
 In Forms VII and VIII, the amount of time pupils spend studying TED each week doubles to two hours.
 The subject becomes more demanding and increasingly cross-curricular, enabling the children to embark on a diverse range of projects using robotics, vacuum forming, 3d printers and CNC milling.

-As part of our ambitious plans for introducing TED as a new subject, we are organising partnerships with local engineering businesses and the University of Buckingham, along with a program of speakers to inspire and engage the children with the possibilities of careers in the technology industry.
+We have partnerships with local engineering businesses and the University of Buckingham, along with a program of speakers to inspire and engage the children with the possibilities of careers in the technology industry.
 We are also developing new opportunities for pupils to take Design and Technology scholarships at senior schools.